Harish5nu/Geolookup/README.md

 # IP Geolocation Lookup Tool

-This is a simple Python tool that looks up geolocation information for a given IP address using the ipinfo.io API.
+This is simple Python tool that looks up geolocation information for a given IP address using the ipinfo.io API.

 ## How to Use:
 1. Install the `requests` library: